-MATH 599 Independent Study
+MATH 599 Independent Study Content: Independent Study en

 Content: Independent Study enables a student to pursue, in collaboration with a faculty member, an academic course not currently offered.
 To receive credit for independent study, the student consults with the faculty member before registration to define the course content, title, amount of credit, and academic evaluation.
 As a general rule, a graduate student may apply no more than three courses of independent study toward a graduate degree or licensure.